 The Monkey Jungle offers five different experiences for visitors from around the state and country.

-Out of the five experiences, four feature different primate species, whereas one features tropical birds.
+Four of the five experiences feature different primate species, whereas one features tropical birds.

 The park allows visitors to explore the swimming pool for the monkeys, feed them and even catch a rare glimpse of the great gorilla.

-If you are looking for an authentic tropical vibe in the wild, then visiting Miami’s Monkey Jungle with family and kids will not at all disappoint you.
+If you are looking for an authentic tropical vibe in the wild, visiting Miami’s Monkey Jungle with family and kids will not disappoint you.

 Make the most of your trip to Homestead by heading out for a guided tour at the Zoological Wildlife Foundation.

-On this trip, you’ll get to experience a thrilling encounter with tigers, white lion cubs, chimpanzees and many other animals.
+On this trip, you’ll experience a thrilling encounter with tigers, white lion cubs, chimpanzees, and many other animals.

-During your time at the Zoological Wildlife Foundation, you’ll not just get to see these animals up and close, but also get a rare chance to click pictures with them!
+While at the Zoological Wildlife Foundation, you’ll see these animals up and close and have a rare chance to click pictures with them!

-Apart from the guided tour, the foundation also offers a special adopt-an-animal program which makes you eligible to visit an animal up to fifty times in one year.
+Apart from the guided tour, the foundation also offers a particular adopt-an-animal program, making you eligible to visit an animal up to fifty times in one year.

-love the wildlife and wish to catch a glimpse of some rare and endangered species?
+Love the wildlife and wish to glimpse some rare and endangered species?